shadowbq/docker_training/README.md

 Ignore this repo.

-I only contains notes from my stumbles on Docker / CoreOS
+It only contains notes from my stumbles on Docker / CoreOS